Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/traversal-examples.md

 This page presents several examples of graph traversals, starting with a very simple, no-code explanation and ending with examples of how to filter graph results.

 The graph in the following examples is based on the [traversal graph](../../graph-examples/example-graphs#the-traversal-graph).
-ITo follow along, create this example graph and run any of the queries provided in this page.
+To follow along, create this example graph and run any of the queries provided in this page.

 ![traversal_graph](/img/traversal_graph.png)